henry-md/boilerplate-firebase-extension/README.md

 - Web folder can go in root of project directory as it was in tutorial
 - In manifest.json, include permissions, etc. mentioned in React project.
 The new manifest folder should essentially be the sum of the configuration options of our existing React & tutorial configurations.
 - create `/extension/src/scripts/firebase-config.js` with content from background.js in the Firebase OAuth tutorial.
 Import this logic in our background.ts script to separate logic.
-- Create `/extension/src/pages/Popup.tsx`, which reworks popup.html & popup.jsx into a jsx functional component
+- Create `/extension/src/pages/Popup.tsx`, which reworks popup.html & popup.jsx into a jsx functional component.
+Can isolate the sign-up logic into custom useAuth hook as I've done.
-- Serve <Popup /> from App.tsx
+- Serve `<Popup />` from App.tsx
 - In vite.config.js, add `build.minify` and `build.sourcemap` options.

 ## OAuth flow